kx-shi/Datatonism/README.md

 **Start-up**
 - To use Datatonism, you simply download the repository and open the patch called `main.pd`.
+- If you do not have the `moonlib` library, this needs to be installed:
+  - Open Pd
+  - Click Help --> Find externals
+  - Search for moonlib and click on the result (if multiple results, click the latest updated one)
+  - Sometimes, you'll have to manually add the path.
+You can do this by clicking File --> Preferences --> Path --> 'New', and find the moonlib folder
 - Modules can be found through the MODULES(esc) button or by pressing esc.
 - Most modules have 6 inlets and 6 outlets – 2 for the A/B stereo bus and 4 channels.
 Connections are generally made between the same types, however it is also possible to mix and match.
-- The general ordering of inlets/outlets are A, B, ch1, ch2, ch3, ch4.
+- The general order of inlets/outlets are A, B, ch1, ch2, ch3, ch4.
 - **[dac~] is not built in to the mixers and need to be created and connected by yourself.**